pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 <center><em>Figure 11: Contribution vs. shell weight for each class (Random Forest)</em></center>

 ## Final Thoughts
 We have shown in this blog that by looking at the paths, we can gain a deeper understanding of decision trees and random forests.
 This is especially useful since random forests are an embarrassingly parallel, typically high performing machine learning model.
-By interpreting them better, its value increases.
+By interpreting them better, their value increases.